Voltaren Arthritis Pain Gel

 How should I use Voltaren Arthritis Pain gel?

-Use Voltaren Gel exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
+Use Voltaren Arthritis Pain gel exactly as prescribed by your doctor or as instructed on the packaging.
 Do not use this medicine in larger amounts or for longer than recommended.
-Use the lowest dose of Voltaren Gel that is effective in treating your condition.
+Use the lowest dose that is effective in treating your condition.

-Wash your hands after applying Voltaren Gel, unless you are treating the skin on your hands.
+Wash your hands after applying Voltaren Arthritis Pain gel, unless you are treating the skin on your hands.
 Wait at least 10 minutes before dressing or wearing gloves.
 Wait at least 1 hour before you bathe or shower.

-To treat osteoarthritis pain with Voltaren Gel: This medicine is supplied with dosing cards that show you how much gel to use for a 2-gram dose or a 4-gram dose.
+To treat osteoarthritis pain with Voltaren Arthritis Pain gel: This medicine is supplied with dosing cards that show you how much gel to use for a 2-gram dose or a 4-gram dose.
 Squeeze the gel onto this card along the line for your dose.
 Use no more gel than will fit on the length of your dosing line.
 Wipe the card directly onto the treatment area and rub gently into the skin.